50% of leaders I have met don’t need to learn what to do.

 They need to learn what to stop.

 Both terms are sometimes used synonymously.
-In a wider sense, they mean the same – supporting leadership growth – and use much the same practices and techniques.
+In a wider sense, they mean the same – supporting leadership growth – and rely often on identical practices and techniques.

 The challenges of executives with function-, division-, or enterprise-wide responsibilities have specific nuances.
 Senior leaders, often as a result of being in a different stage of their career/life cycle, face different personal and interpersonal challenges.
 Consequently, the work of an executive coach differs from the work of a leadership coach in significant ways.